yenlungLai/EKS_biometricAttack/README.md

 Reference:
 Y. Lai, Z. Jin, K. Wong and M. Tistarelli, "Efficient Known-Sample Attack for Distance-Preserving Hashing Biometric Template Protection Schemes," in IEEE Transactions on Information Forensics and Security, vol. 16, pp. 3170-3185, 2021, doi: 10.1109/TIFS.2021.3073802.

+***Remark**

+This paper has also introduced a countermeasure that incorporates transformation and authentication mechanisms.
+It is crucial to note that the transformation function used for template transformation has been found to be vulnerable under security analysis conducted by Paik, S., Kim, S., & Seo, J. H. (2023) in their work titled "Security Analysis on Locality-Sensitive Hashing-Based Biometric Template Protection Schemes